Your Missed Rust Class

 ,

-so we know a static string slice will always be passed to it.
+so we know that a static string slice will always be passed to it.
 Therefore, print_str

 will always have a 'static str